jackofalllanguages/jackofalllanguages.github.io/_posts/2017-03-18-Getting-your-learning-routine-right.md

 **Core study time** is time that we dedicate to language learning on a regular basis that forms the foundation of our learning routine.
 It focused time when we can study without distractions.
 For you, this time may be in the morning before the demands of your day begin pulling you five different directions at the same time.
 Maybe it is at night after your kids are in bed and your mind can finally let go of all things it has to think about each day.
 Maybe it's during your lunch-break.
 Whatever time you choose, *the important things is that it is time you can consistently use to study without a lot of distractions*.
 For me, this is early morning, before my wife and children are awake.

 **Dead-time** is time when you cannot focus on learning, but that you can still use for studying.
 For example, you can study some flashcards while standing in line at the supermarket.
 Maybe you can listen to an audio course, or a podcast lesson, or some other audio material in your target language during your commute to work.
 Maybe your can read a Tweet or Facebook post in the bathroom!
-Maybe you can listen to music in your target language while cooking, folding clothes, or washing dishes. *If you think about your daily life, you can probably find many 1-5 minutes segments that you can use to study a little bit extra.* For me, I tend to listen to podcasts or other audio material in the language I'm learning on my way to work and I try to review flashcards during shot breaks throughout my day like going to the bathroom or waiting in line.
+Maybe you can listen to music in your target language while cooking, folding clothes, or washing dishes. *If you think about your daily life, you can probably find many 1-5 minutes segments that you can use to study a little bit extra.* For me, I tend to listen to podcasts or other audio material in the language I'm learning on my way to work and I try to review flashcards during short breaks throughout my day like going to the bathroom or waiting in line.

-**Downtime** is time that we need to relax.
+**Down-time** is time that we need to relax.
 If you like to listen to music or watch TV or movies, can you do that in your target language?
 How about reading a book or comics?
 If doing these things in your target language is relaxing, then go for it.
 This is a great way to get some extra study time.
 If these things are draining to you, then don't do it.
 Everyone needs time to rest and recharge.
 If you try to do too much and don't get the breaks you need, then you can burnout.
 Keep in mind as you make progress in your language learning, you may find that these activities become more enjoyable and relaxing.
 So if you find them draining now, they may not be in a few weeks or months.

 # How habit formation works